Policies Pertaining to Graduate Admissions:

 New applicants with recent changes to their legal name must provide a government-issued photo ID with updated name or provide documentation (i.e. marriage license) to verify their recent name change.
 Applicants seeking readmission to Columbia College (i.e. applicants with a student record) must also complete the Name Change Request Form with the Office of the Registrar in order to update their student record with Columbia College.

-All categories are not available in every program or at all Columbia College locations.
+Note all emphasis areas in every program or at all Columbia College Locations.
 Refer to the categories below for admission options for the Master of Arts in Teaching (MAT), Master of Education (MED), Master of Business Administration (MBA), and Master of Science in Criminal Justice (MSCJ).

 Full Program Admission

 Students applying for Full Program admission to any graduate program must complete all Admissions Procedures, as outlined above, and successfully complete the pre-requisites (if applicable) for their specific program prior to admission.
 The MAT and MED programs do not have additional pre-requisites for full program admission.